IUPAC/WFChemCookbook/_sources/pantry.md

-# PANTRY: Finding and sharing FAIR chemical data
+# Finding and sharing FAIR chemical data

 This section will review online resources where you can deposit/share and find/reuse FAIR chemical data.
 This material will be informed by the [WorldFAIR Chemistry D3.1 project](https://iupac.org/project/2022-027-1-024) related to